 We also accept applications from students who wish to self-fund, are in receipt of scholarships or who are fully industry-funded; this must be indicated clearly on your pre-application form.

-The closing date for the receipt of completed applications is 5pm Monday 30 January 2017.
-Interviews will be held in February 2017 (date TBC).
+The closing date for the receipt of completed applications is 5pm Friday 21 April 2017.
+Interviews at UCL and Loughborough will be held week commencing 15 May 2017.

 Please note: There may be additional recruitment rounds if studentships are not filled (in March/June dates TBC).
 Recruitment is handled separately by UCL and Loughborough.
 We do not accept applications outside of the main recruitment phases or by CV only.